CompPhysics/AdvancedMachineLearning/README.md

 ### Time: Each Wednesday at 1215pm-2pm CET (The sessions will be recorded)

-This is a course based on self-studies but with weekly meetings which will also function as lectures and discussions of learning material.
+This is a course based on self-studies but with weekly meetings which will also function as lectures and discussions of learning material and projects.
 The permanent zoom link is (also accessible from the weekly schedule)

 FYS5429 zoom link
 https://msu.zoom.us/j/6424997467?pwd=TEhTL0lmTmpGbHlnejZQa1pCdzRKdz09